kejonaMC/GeyserUpdater/README.md

 [![Discord](https://img.shields.io/discord/806179549498966058?color=7289da&label=discord&logo=discord&logoColor=white)](https://discord.gg/xXzzdAXa2b)
 [![Spigot page downloads](https://img.shields.io/spiget/downloads/88555?color=yellow&label=Spigot%20page%20downloads)](https://www.spigotmc.org/resources/geyserupdater.88555/)
 [![Spigot reviews](https://img.shields.io/spiget/stars/88555?color=yellow&label=Spigot%20rating)](https://www.spigotmc.org/resources/geyserupdater.88555/)

 # GeyserUpdater

 GeyserUpdater is a plugin that can update Geyser-Spigot | Geyser-BungeeCord manually or automatically.

 ## Downloading

-You can download the plugin here |> https://ci.alysaa.net/job/GeyserUpdater/job/main/ <|
+Please download the plugin from [our Spigot page](https://www.spigotmc.org/resources/geyserupdater.88555/) so we can get an idea of how many people are downloading the plugin.

-or use the actions button in the GitHub bar and download the zip with the GeyserUpdater jar inside.
+If you don't want to use the Spigot website you can download the plugin [on our CI](https://ci.alysaa.net/job/GeyserUpdater/job/main) or use the actions button in the GitHub bar and download the zip with the GeyserUpdater jar inside.

 ## Installation